Mt. Horeb WI Chiropractors May Relieve Migraines

 In order for someone to be considered a “migraine sufferer,” they must have at least five separate episodes that last for the prescribed time frames mentioned above.
 The headaches must also have at least two of the following characteristics: pulsating pain, unilateral location, nausea or vomiting, visual or auditory sensitivity, and aggravation of the headache by physical activity.
 Many migraine sufferers, roughly 20 percent, will see visual auras before a migraine headache comes on.
 This early warning system helps let them know what’s coming but doesn’t lessen the intensity.

 If you seek migraine treatment from a Mt.
-Horeb chiropractor, you’ll be given a full assessment and evaluation to determine exactly what is going on with your head and your spinal column.
-You may require x-rays or other tests to paint a complete the most complete picture possible, before any treatment begins.
+Horeb WI chiropractor, you’ll be given a full assessment and evaluation to determine exactly what is going on with your head and your spinal column.
+You may require X-rays or other tests to paint a complete the most complete picture possible before any treatment begins.

 Your chiropractor will likely perform spinal adjustments to relieve any pressure or stress that could be contributing to your migraine pain.
 Spinal adjustments can also improve blood flow and help reduce pain.
 If it’s been determined that you have nutritional triggers that are adding to your migraine intensity, your chiropractor may offer nutritional advice to remove those triggers.
 Advice on your posture and various relaxation techniques will also be part of the treatment plan.

 At Gonstead Clinic Of Chiropractic our team is here to help answer your questions.
 Please feel free to contact us today.